premaj037/Car-Rental-MERN/README.md

-# Vehicle Rental Platform

 ## Description
 This project is a web-based vehicle rental platform with a React frontend and a Node.js backend.
 It simplifies vehicle rentals, allowing users to search, book, and manage their rentals seamlessly.
-Key features include real-time availability, transparent reviews, and efficient damage tracking, enhancing the rental experience for both users and vehicle owners.

 ## Getting Started
 - **Backend Setup:**